What is a Format Painter in Excel?

-- While using the Excel format painter this should be remembered that all the properties/Format of one cell will be applied on the new location and we do not have the option of choosing what format has to be applied or not.
+- While using format painter, this should be remembered that all the properties/Format of one cell will be applied to the new location, and we do not have the option of choosing what format has to be applied or not.

-- After we have formatted the new location, the option of format painter will disappear.
-To format more than one location we need to double click on format painter option as this will keep the function alive until we choose to turn it off by pressing key “ESC”.
+- After we have formatted the new location, the option of format the painter will disappear.
+To format more than one location, we need to double click on the format painter option as this will keep the function alive until we choose to turn it off by pressing key “ESC.”

-- If we are formatting a complete worksheet by using format painter then this should be remembered that both the sheets should have the same data in the same location.
-This means that if row 1st has 10 headers and another sheet has only 9 headers then all 10 will be formatted.
+- If we are formatting a complete worksheet by using a format painter, then this should be remembered that both the sheets should have the same data in the same location.
+This means that if row 1st has 10 headers and another sheet has only 9 headers, then all 10 will be formatted.
 So we will have one Header extra that is formatted but will no data in it.